Safeguarding

 5.3 Safeguarding concern: When there is information that a child, young person, or an adult at risk (see the Adult Safeguarding Policy) has been harmed, or is at risk of being harmed, by their own or someone else’s behaviour.

-A low-level concern is any concern – no matter how small, and even if no more than a ‘nagging doubt’ – that an adult may have acted in a manner which:
+A low-level concern is any concern – no matter how small, and even if no more than a ‘nagging doubt’ – that an adult, young person or child may have acted in a manner which:

 5.8 Types of Abuse